-If you are dealing with used mobile devices, you may have heard of data erasure standards like DoD (the U.S. Department of Defense), NIST (National Institute of Standards and Technology), ADISA (Asset Disposal & Information Security Alliance), and R2.
+If you are dealing with used mobile devices, you may have heard of data erasure standards like DoD (the U.S. Department of Defense), NIST (National Institute of Standards and Technology), ADISA (Asset Disposal & Information Security Alliance).
 Are you following the right wiping standard?
 Let’s find out!

 The “DoD standard” was issued by the National Industrial Security Program (NISP).
 It is generally applicable in the United States and establishes the standard procedures and requirements for all the US federal Executive Branch Departments and Agencies and all government contractors, who deal with classified information.
 The current version of the standard DoD 5220.22-M “National Industry Security Program Operating Manual (NISPOM)1 covers the entire field of government–industrial security.